 Don’t Rush the Hiring Process

-As much as you can help it, take as much time as possible to find great candidates and to vet them carefully.
+As much as you can, take the most amount time as possible to find great candidates & to vet them carefully.
 The thing is, unfortunately, when you have to replace someone who quit or was fired, you may not have a whole lot of time to look at candidates and screen them properly.

 With that extra assistance, you’ll have a much better chance of finding the best person to fill the opening with someone who won’t end up leaving the company after a couple of weeks because they weren’t the right fit.